What is it like to live in Luxembourg? Is it an expat-friendly city?

 However, to live in the city, it’s about the same price for a room in a share house.
 A one bedroom apartment will set you back over 1400 euros a month.

 Transportation in Luxembourg

 It’s nice and cheap.
 You will pay max 50 euros a month for the whole country.
 If you live in the city, you barely need it.
-Its 4 euros a day for the whole country – recently, the news has been talking about making all public transport free.
+Its 4 euros a day for the entire country – recently, the news has been talking about making all public transport free.

-Because it is a rich country you don’t find many “crappy” or “cheap” cars like in other countries.
+Because it is a rich country, you don’t find many “crappy” or “cheap” cars like in other countries.
 So buying a used car was more expensive than in other countries.